-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 It's MORNING EDITION from NPR News.
 I'm Steve Inskeep.

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 As NPR's Carrie Johnson reports, people who study national security say the number of criminals who turn to extremism behind bars is small, but worrisome.

-Mark Hamm, who teaches criminology at Indiana State University, studied the case.
+CARRIE JOHNSON: Mark Hamm, who teaches criminology at Indiana State University, studied the case.

-Gregory Saathoff studies prison radicalization at the University of Virginia.
+JOHNSON: Gregory Saathoff studies prison radicalization at the University of Virginia.
 He says the case exposed a vulnerability.

-Laura Murphy leads the Washington office of the American Civil Liberties Union.
+JOHNSON: Laura Murphy leads the Washington office of the American Civil Liberties Union.

 JOHNSON: But Congressman Peter King, a Republican from New York who's leading the hearing, told Fox News he's not scapegoating a whole religion.

-Again, Mark Hamm.
+JOHNSON: Again, Mark Hamm.

-Prof. HAMM: And this religious foundation can be very esoteric and also very seductive.
+HAMM: And this religious foundation can be very esoteric and also very seductive.
 It can constitute sort of cherry-picking versions of the Holy Quran and putting them together in such a way that they seem to justify violence against infidels.

-Carrie Johnson, NPR News, Washington.
+JOHNSON: Carrie Johnson, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.